Equim-chan/base91/README.md

 ### decode(data[, encoding])
 * data (`String`) - basE91 string to be decoded.
-* encoding - The encoding of decoded data.
+* encoding - The string encoding of decoded data.
 If `encoding` is not specified, it will return a `Buffer`.
 * returns (`String` | `Buffer`) - Decoded buffer or string.

 ## Test